HikaruYo/HikaruYo/README.md

 ## 💫 About Me
-I'm just a new programmer that want to know a lot of programming world
+I'm a new programmer that want to know a lot of programming world!
 <br>
 Currently I am still learning Laravel